Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 25 November 2024 20.34.19 UTC
+- WIB: Senin, 25 November 2024 21.28.23 UTC
-- WITA: Senin, 25 November 2024 21.34.19 UTC
+- WITA: Senin, 25 November 2024 22.28.23 UTC
-- WIT: Senin, 25 November 2024 22.34.19 UTC
+- WIT: Senin, 25 November 2024 23.28.23 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: success
+Kategori: friendship